roryl/zsx/README.md

 A litmus test for web applications with proper UX is “can you hard refresh.”
 Many applications exhibit poor user experience on hard refresh:

-- It takes a long time for the page to load in all of the content
+- It takes a long time for the page to load
+- Time to interaction is delayed as client side features are "hydrated"
 - There may be a lot of flashing and layout thrashing as elements are loaded in
 - States that were clicked through to are lost, and the user is back at some “root” page flow